languagetool-org/languagetool/languagetool-standalone/README.md

 with `xx` being the code for your language, e.g. `en-US` for American English or just `en` for English without spell checking activated.

+If you get a `java.lang.OutOfMemory` error, try increasing the Java heap size as follows, where `4096` is the size in megabytes (use more or less, depending on your file size and memory available).

+    java -Xmx4096M -jar languagetool-commandline.jar -l xx <filename>

 ### Java API